afbujan/admm_lasso/README.md

 ADMM-Lasso
 ----------

-Code to solve the Lasso problem using ADMM solver and written in Python.
+Python code to solve the Lasso problem using ADMM.

 Serial and ditributed version of ADMM Lasso with Open MPI.